urishitapandita/Movies-website/README.md

 # Movies-website

-A website built using HTML,CSS and JavaScript.
+> A movies website built using HTML,CSS and JavaScript.
-Here you can watch free online movies and trailers.
+> Here you can watch free online movies and trailers.

+## Tools Used 🛠️
+* VS Code
+* HTML5,CSS3 and JavaScript

 # Screenshots